 We hope to see you sometime soon at one of our many conferences and celebrations.
 For now, let’s celebrate and be proud of who we are.
 Remember that ACM-W Europe is here for you.
 We will continue to be here for you when this reaches its worst and we will continue to be here for you when we begin to rebuild our lives.
 Read more…

-womENcourage 2021 is to be held in Prague, Czech Republic.
+womENcourage 2021 that is going to be virtual (coordinated from Prague, Czech Republic), 22-24 September, 2021.
 The slogan of the event this year is “Bridging Communities to Foster Innovation”.
 In an increasingly technology-driven world and a rapidly changing economic environment, the field of computing cannot reach its full innovation and creativity potential if formed of homogeneous expertise, represented unevenly only by a fraction of the population.
-To foster innovation, we shall stop compartmentalising scientific progress by disciplines and encourage innovation across boundaries.
+To foster innovation, we shall stop compartmentalizing scientific progress by disciplines and encourage innovation across boundaries.

 In this issue: